MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 5. Download SDK binaries

+   - On Windows, run one or more of the following.
+File API integrates Policy and Protection APIs.
+   - From the NuGet package manager console, run one of the following:

+    ```Powershell
+    Install-Package Microsoft.InformationProtection.File
+    Install-Package Microsoft.InformationProtection.Policy
+    Install-Package Microsoft.InformationProtection.Protection
+    ```

 - TBD: Explain that this also impacts the include/lib path instructions in the App Initialization quickstart
    - TBD: Explain naming conventions
    - TBD: Download .zip and copy to a local/project directory?
 If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins?
 OR use NuGet packages from VS?

-6. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
+1. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
 This allows the dependent .DLLs to be found at runtime, by client applications:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.
    - On the **System Properties** dialog, click **Environment Variables**.